Conditions for a quadratic quantum speedup in nonlinear transforms with applications to energy contract pricing: Introduction

 Let us consider a simplified weather-related portfolio which depends on gas and temperature.
 For simplicity, we consider one market and one temperature station.
 On the other hand, a real portfolio would consider multiple markets as well as several weather stations.
 Suppose we have a one-year time horizon from 1-Jan-2022 to 31-Dec-2022, with daily granularity.

-We assume that the gas prices and the temperatures, denoted\footnote{We introduce here primed notations for non-normalized vectors, consistently with the entire paper.} $[E'_j]$ and $[T'_j]$, $j=0, 1, ..., 364$, respectively, are given.
+We assume that the gas prices and the temperatures, denoted $[E'_j]$ and $[T'_j]$, $j=0, 1, ..., 364$, respectively, are given.
 Typically they are generated by a two-factor Markov model each, namely the value at time $j$ is updated with $2$ random variables, hence the total number of random draws is $365 \times 2=730$ both for the gas and for the temperature, times the number of markets, leading to thousands.
 These random variables are usually assumed to be normally distributed and mutually correlated even across gas and temperature.
 If then one considers $R$ Monte Carlo repetitions one has to generate a random sample linearly scaling with $R$.

 As mentioned, the portfolio we focus on consists of fully supply contracts based on which the customer can nominate gas volumes at an agreed sales price, denoted $asp$.
 These contracts are then implicitly temperature dependent indeed, their volume can be described by a function $f$ of the temperature which is supposed to model the customers' demand.
 Such a function is often a so-called\footnote{Despite the name being widespread in the energy industry, the function is not a sigmoid according to the usual mathematical definition.} \emph{sigmoid} function, namely